-The chart below shows a number of important factors that can affect your demand forecast.
+The chart below shows several important factors that can affect your demand forecast.

-It's best practice to keep all variable factors separated from your base demand calculations in order to keep the data clean and easy to use for forecasting going forward.
+It's best practice to keep all variable factors separated from your base demand calculations to keep the data clean and easy for future forecasting.

 1. Demand trends